Home | About Rob | Contact Rob | Southwest Angle Column | Related (or not so) Links |

 the hospital with a concussion from being bucked off of Frosty and

 stayed there for a day and night.
-When she came back, us cats were
+When she came back, us

 The family is pretty well settled into the 80 acre